claudielarouche/claudielarouche/_dev-projects/porfolio-website.md

 You can visit [Claudie's Portfolio Website Example](https://claudielarouche.github.io/portfolio-test/){:target="_blank" rel="noopener noreferrer"} to see a demo of the type of website you get and what the content would look like.

-## How to set it up
+## Setup

 Are you convinced?
-Here are the 4 steps to follow in order to set it up.
+Here are the 4 steps to follow in order to set up your own portfolio website.

 1. Create a Github account
   - Navigate to [https://github.com/](https://github.com/){:target="_blank" rel="noopener noreferrer"}.